ZigaoWang/github-auto-star/README.md

 - Automatically log in to GitHub using your credentials.
 - Star repositories on a specified user's repository page.
-- Adjustable speed modes (fast, medium, random).
+- Adjustable speed modes (fast, medium, slow, random).

 ## Requirements